Dancing in the Line of Fire

 Over the following four years their family gradually expanded with the arrival of two children, a brood of chickens, a flock of sheep and one dog.
 During the same time they started to tackle some of the challenges of rural life in the form of learning to light and extinguish fires, taming rampant vegetation and discovering just how hard it can be to hammer a nail into a piece of wood without injury.
 Slowly, and often with the help of red wine and a good sunset, they began to put the past behind them.

-In an attempt to chronicle their progress from the outset for geographically distant friends and family, these whimsical, descriptive, often funny and sometimes moving one hundred and forty seven letters were originally written as a blog between July 2011 and May 2015 before being published on kindle and in paperback on Amazon later that year.
+In an attempt to chronicle their progress from the outset for geographically distant friends and family, these whimsical, descriptive, often funny and sometimes moving one hundred and forty seven letters were written as a blog between July 2011 and May 2015 before being published on kindle and in paperback on Amazon later that year.